Dr Richard Dune

 Despite the substantial changes, the CQC's primary objective is to improve the quality of health and social care services in the UK.
 To achieve this goal, they are shifting their focus to place a stronger emphasis on assessment over inspection and conduct more continuous assessments based on evidence.

-By continuously assessing service providers, the CQC will be able to determine if it is achieving its aims.
+By continuously assessing service providers, the CQC can determine if it is achieving its aims.
 As a result, providers can identify what needs improvement and take appropriate measures.

 Click here to see online courses and resources to help you and your organisation prepare for the new CQC single assessment framework.